 Recommended Lists disease ratings

 In the AHDB Recommended Lists for cereals and oilseeds (RL), variety disease ratings are presented using a simple scale – from 1 (least resistant) to 9 (most resistant).
-Find out how we calculate them and why we changed the process for the 2021/22 edition.
+Find out how we calculate them.

-Produced for several key diseases of cereals and oilseed rape, ratings are calculated using disease information from three types of RL trial:
+Produced for several key diseases of cereals and oilseed rape, ratings are calculated using disease information from three types of replicated RL trials (not treated with fungicides):

-• Disease observation plots (naturally infected and single replicate trials untreated with fungicide)
+• Disease observation plots (naturally infected, single replicate only)

 Infection (%) Yellow rust Septoria tritici